emylz/music_api/README.md

 ## Introduction  <a id="link1">

-This is a json web service that allow to manage an online music store.
+This is a json web service that allows to manage an online music store.
 The items are stored in a MongoDB database.
 I have used MongoDB Atlas to store my data.
 There are three collections inside the database : albums, artists and trakcs.
 Each collection contain the data type of their name (the collection albums contains albums).

 The format of the data is :